 Who is Buddha ?

-Contrary to what most people in the Western world think, Buddha was neither a God nor a legend.
+People don't really know who Buddha was, and contrary to what most people in the Western world think, he was neither a God nor a legend.
 He was a real man that lived 2500 years ago in India.

 Gautama showed an early taste for meditation, reflection, and self-growth.
-In accordance with his father's wishes, he married young and took part in the public life of the king's court.
+By his father's wishes, he married young and took part in the public life of the king's court.
 He had a son whom he named Rahula.

-Gautama began his quest for enlightenment at the age of twenty-nine, when he managed to go outside the palace walls.
-Throughout Gautama's entire life before this, his father had constantly kept him inside the palace walls in order to protect him from suffering and the reality of the world.
+Gautama began his quest for Enlightenment at the age of twenty-nine when he managed to go outside the palace walls.
+Throughout Gautama's entire life before this, his father had constantly kept him inside the palace walls to protect him from suffering and the reality of the world.

-On his first visit outside the palace, he came across a completely new reality, a world that he never knew existed.
+On his first visit outside the palace, he came across an entirely new reality, a world that he never knew existed.
 He saw the suffering of a newborn baby, a sick man, an old man, and a rotting corpse.
 He suddenly realized that suffering is common to all of humanity.

 One day, after becoming so starved and so weakened from his ascetic practice, he finally collapsed.
 He was helped by a village girl named Sujata who fed him milk and rice pudding to restore his health.
 This event made him realize that the extreme lifestyle he was living was very unbalanced and would not bring him Enlightenment.

 He gradually recovered his health by stopping his extreme practice, though he lost his five disciples who accused him of being a "quitter".
-Those six years of self-mortification made him understand that extreme asceticism doesn't work, and that in all things, balance is important.
+Those six years of self-mortification made him understand that extreme asceticism doesn't work and that in all things, balance is necessary.

 In response to his experience, he developed a practice and way of life that he called "The Middle Way", a path of moderation away from the extremes in every aspect of life.